mitsuba-renderer/mitsuba-tutorials/README.md

-# Mitsuba 2 Tutorials
+# Mitsuba 3 tutorials

-> :warning: **WARNING**: These tutorials are designed for an as-of-yet unreleased version of the Mitsuba 2 codebase.
-They will *not* work with the current version of the renderer.
+> :warning: **Warning**: these tutorials are designed for an as-of-yet unreleased version of the Mitsuba codebase.
+They will *not* work with Mitsuba 2, the currently released version as of June 2022.

-This repository contains Mitsuba 2 tutorials in the form of interactive Jupyter notebooks.
+This repository contains Mitsuba 3 tutorials in the form of interactive Jupyter notebooks.
 Amongst other things, they explain how to

-- invoke the renderer from Python.
+- Invoke the renderer from Python.
-- programmatically construct scenes.
+- Programmatically construct scenes.
-- account for polarization effects in simulations.
+- Account for polarization effects in simulations.
-- conduct differentiable and inverse rendering.
+- Conduct differentiable and inverse rendering.